Ming2010/garbage-classification/README.md

 # Model

-We tried both MoblieNetV2 and RetinaNet as our models.
+We tried both RetinaNet and MoblieNetV2 as our models.

+- RetinaNet

+RetinaNet is one of the best one-stage object detection models that has proven to work well with dense and small scale objects.

+We fine-tuned the pre-trained RetinaNet to perform the boundary detection on our data.

 - MobileNetV2

 MobileNetV2 is a small, low-latency, low-power model parameterized to meet the resource constraints of a variety of use cases (mobile phone, for example).
 It can be built upon for classification, detection, embedding and segmentation similar to how other popular large scale models.

-- RetinaNet

-RetinaNet is one of the best one-stage object detection models that has proven to work well with dense and small scale objects.

-We fine-tuned the pre-trained RetinaNet on our garbage dataset.
+We fine-tuned the MobileNetV2 to perform both boundary detection and garbage classfication on our data.

 # Result

-Due to the training speed, we were not able to try out different hyperparameters.
+Our models are able to detect the garbage from different environments and classify the garbage.
+However, some of the categories do not exist in pre-built model, so we did a mapping to make it fit.
+Plus, our model is slow, so it was hard to tune hyperparameters.
+To improve, we may think about including more garbage class types, performing more accurate boundary detection, and do some model-level improvement.

 # References